 Production-wise, “Another Brick In The Wall, Part 1” has a fascinating evolution from concept to finished track which really effected the overall story arc of The Wall.

-The first of the three “Bricks” tracks.
 Throughout most of production, the working title of the track was “Brick 1: Reminiscing”.
-It was originally part of the original The Wall demo tape, but Roger Waters’ demo version has never been released to date.
-Available on the Work In Progress discs of the The Wall: Immersion edition, the first band demo is much longer, running 4:49, and is different both musically and thematically than the version which was ultimately released.
-The studio version on the album clocks in at about 3:12.
+It was originally part of the original The Wall demo tape, but Roger Waters’ demo version has never been released to date — not even a snippet.
+Available on the Work In Progress discs of the The Wall: Immersion edition, the first band demo is much longer, running 4m 49s, and is different both musically and thematically than the version which was ultimately released.
+The studio version on the album clocks in at about 3m 12s.

 In early demos, this was the first Pink Floyd track on the album and was preceded by a snippet of the World War II-era classic “We’ll Meet Again” by Vera Lynn.